-Ten most recently added/updated alcohol-related Effectiveness Bank analyses compiled for our partner Alcohol Research UK, starting with the analyses most recently added or updated.
+Ten most recently added/updated alcohol-related Effectiveness Bank analyses compiled for our supporter Alcohol Change UK starting with the analyses most recently added or updated.

 Click blue titles to view full text in a new window